 Century School of Languages (CSL) was founded in San Jose, California in 1977.
-In 2014, The New York Film Academy purchased CSL and opened branch campuses in New York and Los Angeles.
+In 2014, New York Film Academy purchased CSL and opened branch schools on the New York Film Academy campuses in New York and Los Angeles.
 CSL was renamed The ESL School at NYFA (ESN) in 2016.